wolfgang-meyenberg/Powershell-Scripts/readme.txt

 Get-AzureResourceData
 =====================
 Purpose:
+    Returns a list of resources of selected type(s) in selected subscription(s) along with some properties and metrics

 Usage:
-    Get-AzureResourceData -subscriptionFilter <filterexpression> [-VMs] [-SqlServer] [DbAas] [-Storage] [-ResourceList [-details]] [-outFile <filename> [-separator]]
+Get-AzureResourceData -subscriptionFilter <filter> [-VMs] [-SqlServer]
+                      [-DbAas] [-Storage]
+                      [-ResourceList [-details] [-billingPeriod]]
+                      [-outFile <filename> [-separator]]
-    Get-AzureResourceData -subscriptionFilter <filterexpression> [-all]  [-ResourceList [-details]] [-outFile <filename> [-separator]]
+Get-AzureResourceData -subscriptionFilter <filterexpression> [-all] ...

-    Returns a list of resources of selected type(s) in selected subscription(s), along with some properties and metrics

-    -subscriptionFilter single filter or comma-separated list of filters. all subscriptions whose namematches the filter expression will be analysed.
+    -subscriptionFilter Single filter or comma-separated list of filters.
+                        All subscriptions whose namematches the filter
+                        expression will be analysed.
-    -VMs                show VMs and their properties
+    -VMs                Show VMs and their properties
-    -SqlServer          show SQL server VM properties
+    -SqlServer          Show SQL server VM properties
-    -DbAas              show Azure SQL (databases aaS)
+    -DbAas              Show Azure SQL (databases aaS)
-    -Storage            show storage accounts
+    -Storage            Show storage accounts
-    -Snapshot           show snapshots
+    -Snapshot           Show snapshots
-    -all                all of the above switches
+    -all                Includes all of the above switches -lastHours          Collect metrics within the given time period, default is 24 hours
-    -lastHours          collect metrics within the given time period, default is 24 hours -ResourceList       show count of resource types in subscription -details            show list of resources in subscription -outFile            if given, exports result into a CSV file
+    -ResourceList       Show count of resource types in subscription -details            Show list of resources in subscription -outFile            Export result to a CSV file rather than on the console
                         NOTE: separate files will be created for different resource types.
-                        Two charachers will be added to the file names to make them different.
+                        Two characters will be added to the file names to make them different.
-    -separator          separator for items in CSV file, default is semicolon -WhatIf             Just display the names of the subscriptions which would be analysed
+    -separator          Separator for items in CSV file, default is semicolon -WhatIf             Just display the names of the subscriptions which would be analysed

     NOTE: you may adjust this script e.g. to add or remove metrics.
-These parts of the code are marked with # >>>>> and # <<<<<. refer to the comments for further information.
+These parts of the code are marked with # >>>>> and # <<<<<.
+          Refer to the comments in the code for further information.

 -------------------------------------------------------------------------------